 I’m still recovering, trying to not only find peace, but actually love and accept all that I don’t know, not only about medicine, but even more importantly, about living a good life, doing my soul’s work, raising a healthy child, being a good wife…

 I want guarantees.
 I want to know, for certain, that I won’t regret my decision, that I’ve made the “right” one, that there will be nothing but happily-ever-afters.
 But the world doesn’t work that way… Sometimes we just don’t know – and every decision is simultaneously a best guess, a leap of faith, a mistake-in-the-making, an opportunity for regret, and a possibility for a richer, more deeply fulfilling life.

 Letting Go Of Ego

-Part of my quest to love the questions has required distancing myself from my ego (who I lovingly call Victoria Rochester, and who you can read about here.
+Part of my quest to love the questions has required distancing myself from my ego (who I lovingly call Victoria Rochester.
 Victoria LOVES being certain.
 Much of her identity has historically been founded upon knowing the right answers – making straight A’s, making the “right” medical decision, following the “right” codes of morality.
 But this is just a tool for Victoria – something she uses so she can feel superior to those who are uncertain or doing it “wrong.”

 My Inner Pilot Light, however, doesn’t care about being certain or right.
 My Inner Pilot Light loves the questions and recognizes the beauty of the humility not knowing induces.
 My Inner Pilot Light thinks admitting what I don’t know is vulnerable and brave and makes room for curiosity, mistakes, imperfections, growth, and fresh new opportunity.
 After all, the flip side of uncertainty is possibility.